janelia-flyem/appdata-store/README.md

 Creating a function will provide an http link that is the base URL for the endpoints described below.

+## Authentication

+The appdata cloud functions do not support Google oauth.
+Authentication and authorization is done using JSON Web Tokens (JWT).
+To create a JWT, install the python JWT tool:

+    % pip install PyJWT

+To create a token:

+    % pyjwt --key=MYSECRET encode email=EMAILADDR level=admin|readwrite|readonly

+This will generate an ID which should be passed in the Authorization request header for each call.

+Only admins can write to the /data and /users endpoints.

 ## Usage

 Each given application that has a set of authorized user should have a separate cloud